 Due date and time will be stated on each homework assignment.
-The late submission policy will be posted on the D2L web site.
+The late submission policy will be posted on the D2L web site, and will allow for a given number of free late days.
 Late penalties will be uniformly applied to everyone.
-In leiu of requesting extensions from the professor or TAs, everyone's lowest homework score will be dropped to accommodate special circumstances.
-Exceptions will only be granted for emergency situations (e.g., documented medical emergencies).
+Exceptions will only be granted for unusual or emergency situations (e.g., documented emergencies or medical conditions).